March 9, 2011

 On May 15, 2009, the legislature approved an agreement between the state and the State Employees Bargaining Agent Coalition (SEBAC), which included a RIP.
-Generally, RIPs give incentives to employees close to retirement age to encourage them to retire earlier than they had otherwise planned.
+Generally, RIPs give employees close to retirement age incentives to retire earlier than they had otherwise planned.
 They are usually designed to reduce salary expenses, although critics question their effectiveness in realizing this goal, especially in the long run.

 This is the first of three reports summarizing the major provisions of the SEBAC agreement.
 This report summarizes the RIP provisions.
 The other two reports will address the health insurance provisions and miscellaneous issues.

 PEOPLE ELIGIBLE FOR RIP

 The 2009 RIP was available to full- and part-time state employees age 55 or older on or before June 30, 2009 and who had at least 10 years of actual state service in Tier 1, Tier II, or Tier IIA of the State Employee Retirement System (SERS).
 Full-time hazardous duty employees who had at least 20 years of actual hazardous duty state service in SERS were also eligible, regardless of age.
 The RIP was also available to members of the Teachers Retirement System (TRS) and Alternate Retirement Program (ARP) on the same eligibility terms as provided to SERS members.
 But TRS members did not have to meet the minimum service requirement.
 (SERS and TRS are defined benefit plans that provide a guaranteed pension.
 The ARP is a defined contribution plan that functions like a 401(k) plan commonly used in the private sector.)